Kyrremann/beers/README.md

 ## Getting started

-It's pretty simple to get started using this application, as it's all hosted by Github, and I use Travis to generate the data and files needed.
+It's pretty simple to get started using this application, as it's all hosted by Github.
+I use Github Actions to generate the data based on the `untappd.json` file.

 1. Fork this repo
 2. Change `e-mail` and `url` in `_config.yml`
    * If you don't have a domain, use `<username>.github.io/allmy.beer` as `url`
-3. Follow this [gist](https://gist.github.com/willprice/e07efd73fb7f13f917ea#guided-tutorial) to set up [Travis](https://travis-ci.org/)
-4. Upload your own `untappd.json`
+3. Upload your own `untappd.json`
-5. Travis will automatically build and upload your new data
+4. Github Action will automatically build and upload your new data

 ## Data structures